waywardphilosopher/parami/src/data/blog/Knowing/2026-02-16-ways-of-knowing-05.md

 There are two possibilities here.

-NaN.
-We genuinely know both X and Y, but somehow misidentify them.
+1. We genuinely know both X and Y, but somehow misidentify them.

-NaN.
-We don't know either X or Y.
+2. We don't know either X or Y.

 ### Problems with Possibility 1: